 One marketing term constantly tripping up members of my Well With Cannabis Community is “full-spectrum.”

-It is causing some confusion about what is hemp oil is, what is CBD oil is, and how to tell the difference when purchasing a product.
+It is causing some confusion about what hemp oil is, what CBD oil is, and how to tell the difference when purchasing a product.

-We will also talk about what you need to look for when purchasing a product to ensure you’re getting what you need.
+We will also discuss what you need to look for when purchasing a product to ensure you get what you need.

 TL;DR Quick Answer